MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 For more information, see [Information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).

-## What's the difference between labels in Microsoft 365 and labels in Azure Information Protection?

-Originally, Microsoft 365 had only [retention labels](https://support.office.com/article/af398293-c69d-465e-a249-d74561552d30), which enabled you to classify documents and emails for auditing and retention when that content was stored in Microsoft 365 services.

-In contrast, Azure Information Protection labels, configured at the time using the AIP classic client in the Azure portal, enabled you to apply a consistent classification and protection policy for documents and emails whether they were stored on-premises or in the cloud.

-Microsoft 365 supports [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) in addition to retention labels.
-Sensitivity labels can be created and configured in the Microsoft 365 compliance center.

-If you have legacy AIP labels configured in the Azure portal, we recommend migrating them to sensitivity labels and unified labeling client.
-For more information, see [Tutorial: Migrating from the Azure Information Protection (AIP) classic client to the unified labeling client](tutorial-migrating-to-ul.md).

-For more information, see [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).

 ## How can I determine if my tenant is on the unified labeling platform?